 Not paying a hospital bill can be hazardous to your credit.
 Medical bill delinquencies are routinely reported to credit bureaus and/or turned over to collection agencies, often resulting in a hit to your credit score each time the bill is reported as delinquent.
 And, as the practice of selling medical debt becomes more prevalent, expect to be reported sooner.

 The damage done to your credit depends on how many bills you have outstanding and your record of paying bills in the past.
 If it's one hospital bill, and you have an otherwise good credit report, the damage will not be as bad, but if you rack up several unpaid medical bills, expect your credit score to begin a nosedive.
-Credit.com says just one collection account can lower a credit score 50 to 100 points.
-They also reveal that medical delinquencies can remain on your credit report for as long as seven years.
+In fact, just one collection account can lower a credit score 50 to 100 points.
+Medical delinquencies can remain on your credit report for as long as seven years.

 Loss of Services